OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: Conclusion

 \section{Conclusion}

 We introduced \textit{OpenEarthAgent}, a unified framework for tool-augmented geospatial reasoning that connects natural language with multimodal earth observation data through structured analytical workflows.
-Unlike conventional EO models that focus solely on perception, OpenEarthAgent performs grounded, interpretable reasoning by orchestrating visual, spectral, GIS, and GeoTIFF-aware tools under a consistent executable schema.
-The accompanying corpus comprises 14,538 training instances and 1,169 held-out test instances, each containing validated multi-step reasoning trajectories with explicit tool calls, intermediate observations, and outputs.
-OpenEarthAgent addresses a fundamental gap in the EO community: the absence of advanced benchmarks and training frameworks that move from perception-only modeling toward structured, verifiable geospatial reasoning.
-We believe this work offers a valuable step toward agentic AI systems for environmental monitoring, disaster response, infrastructure analysis, and broader geospatial decision-making applications.
+Unlike conventional EO models that focus primarily on perception, OpenEarthAgent performs grounded and interpretable reasoning by orchestrating visual, spectral, GIS, and GeoTIFF-aware tools under a consistent executable schema.
+The accompanying corpus comprises 14,538 training instances and 1,169 held-out test instances with validated multi-step reasoning trajectories, including explicit tool calls, intermediate observations, and outputs.
+OpenEarthAgent addresses a key gap in EO research by moving beyond perception-only modeling toward structured and verifiable geospatial reasoning.
+We believe this work provides a step toward agentic AI systems for environmental monitoring, disaster response, infrastructure analysis, and broader geospatial decision-making.

 {A\arabic{figure}} {A\arabic{table}} \newcounter{secnumber} {S\arabic{secnumber}}

 \definecolor{OpticalBlue}{HTML}{E9F2FF} \definecolor{SARGreen}{HTML}{E9FBE9} \definecolor{GISOrange}{HTML}{FFF3E0} \definecolor{IndexPurple}{HTML}{F3E9FF}